What You Should Know about Market HistoryJan van Eck, Chief Executive OfficerOctober 01, 2020

 Test to receive CE Credit, Must score a minimum of 70% https://form.typeform.com/to/yAtfzvwh

-The U.S. today has a large amount of debt.
+CEO Jan van Eck, and Sebastian Edwards, Professor of International Business Economics at UCLA discuss the amount of debt the U.S. has today.
 Has it ever defaulted?
 (Spoiler: yes, it has.)
 What did the Supreme Court decide?
 What did FDR say about whether he’d honor its decision if it went against him (it did)?
 How should we think about today’s high debt levels?

 There is so much to cover in US history, and this may not be the perfect list, so your comments and input are welcome.

 Please share with colleagues or family who you think might be interested.

 - October 14, 4pm - Class 1: The U.S. Government as a Financial Actor: Who Is Alexander Hamilton? - Replay Available